Content Map Terms

 You may be able to prevent menstrual cramps.

 - Eat a balanced diet that includes plenty of fruits and vegetables and is low in fat.
 Limit your intake of alcohol, caffeine, salt, and sweets.
+For more information, see the topic Healthy Eating.

 - Begin or maintain a moderate exercise schedule.
 For more information, see the topic Fitness.